composer/windows-setup/README.md

 * `C:\Users\<user>\AppData\Local\ComposerSetup\bin`

 After you have reviewed and accepted your settings, the installer will download Composer and set everything up.
-Full usage documentation can be found at [https://getcomposer.org][composer] and a repository of packages can be browsed at [Packagist][packagist].
+If your environment has been changed, it is important to close your current terminal and open a new one so that the changes get loaded.
+The installer will remind you if this is the case.

 ### Troubleshooting
 Composer-Setup creates a log file, which may be useful to review if you experience any issues.
 This is stored in your temp directory `AppData\Local\Temp` with a formatted filename: `Setup Log YYYY-MM-DD #nnn.txt`.
 Note that for Admin installs the log will be deleted on the next reboot.